Southtowns: Attractions

 East Aurora, the home of Fisher-Price, has earned the nickname as "Toy Town, U.S.A."
 According to the New York State Department of Economic Development's New York State Tourism organization publications produced by the Buffalo Niagara Convention & Visitors Bureau, attractions in the Southtowns include, Toy Town Museum, Elbert Hubbard-Roycroft Museum, National Historic Landmark Millard Fillmore House, the Frank Lloyd Wright and the Graycliff Estate.
 Frommer's also mentions the Kazoo Museum, Eden as an attraction.

 The National Register of Historic Places includes the following Southtowns venues among its Erie County listings: United States Post Office-Angola, First Church of Evans Complex, Graycliff, Millard Fillmore House, Roycroft Campus, George and Gladys Scheidemantel House, Kleis Site, Gamel Hexadecagon Barn, Buffalo, Rochester and Pittsburgh Railway Station (Orchard, New York), Johnson-Jolls Complex, Old Sardinia Town Hall, Rider-Hopkins Farm and Olmsted Camp, The Baptist Church of Springville, Buffalo, Rochester and Pittsburgh Railroad Station (Springville, New York), Citizens National Bank, East Main-Mechanic Streets Historic District, Scobey Power Plant and Dam, US Post Office-Springville, and Eaton Site.

-Other highly attended attractions in the region include New Era Field, the home of the National Football League's Buffalo Bills, Chestnut Ridge Park, and Buffalo Raceway.
+Other highly attended attractions in the region include Highmark Stadium, the home of the National Football League's Buffalo Bills, Chestnut Ridge Park, and Buffalo Raceway.
 Since 1868, Erie County Fair has been held annually in Hamburg.
 Until the 1980s one of the region's largest employers was Bethlehem Steel.

 Media

-Two broadcast stations are explicitly licensed to the Southtowns: religious TV station WDTB-LD in Hamburg, and MeTV affiliate WBBZ-TV in Springville.
-Neither of them operate from within the southtowns; WBBZ is based in Clarence and WDTB is a straight satellite feed from Texas.
+One broadcast station is explicitly licensed to the Southtowns: MeTV affiliate WBBZ-TV in Springville.
+The station does not operate from within the southtowns; WBBZ is based in Clarence.
 Full-service AM radio station WSPQ was licensed to and operated from Springville during its 31-year existence but shut down in 2017.
 WNYB, a religious station licensed to Jamestown, had its studios in Orchard Park until its owner TCT dropped all local programming.

 Several of the Buffalo-licensed broadcasters take advantage of the region's higher topography and have placed their broadcast towers there so that they can reach both the Buffalo region and the Southern Tier.
-One of the more notable examples is the WIVB/WTSS tower, which is located in Colden.
+One of the more notable examples is the WIVB tower, which is located in Colden.

 The Buffalo News is the primary daily newspaper in the region.
 Many of the Southtowns communities were served by weekly newspapers until July 2016, when the most recent owner of those newspapers, Community Papers of Western New York, abruptly shut down.
 Neighbor-to-Neighbor News, a company based in East Aurora, revived many of those newspapers shortly thereafter.

 People

 United States President Millard Fillmore resided in East Aurora, where the Seymour Knox I family has held property.

-1996 Vice Presidential nominee Jack Kemp represented Hamburg and nearby suburban southtowns regions in the United States House of Representatives.
+The 1996 vice presidential nominee Jack Kemp represented Hamburg and nearby suburban southtowns regions in the United States House of Representatives.

+New York Governor Kathy Hochul graduated from Hamburg High School, and was previously a Hamburg town board member.

-The area's current political representatives are state assemblyman Kevin Smardz, state senator Patrick Gallivan (with a small portion represented by Tim Kennedy), and representative Brian Higgins.
+The area's current political representatives are state assemblyman David DiPietro, state assemblyman Jonathan Rivera, state senator Patrick Gallivan, and representative Nick Langworthy.